msys2/setup-msys2/examples/README.md

 ## PKGBUILD

-[pkgbuild.yml](pkgbuild.yml) shows how to build and test a package using a PKGBUILD recipe.
+[pkgbuild.yml](../.github/workflows/pkgbuild.yml) shows how to build and test a package using the examples PKGBUILD recipe and the TOOL in [pkgbuild](pkgbuild).